Snorfield/Somber/README.md

 ![Dark foggy forest](shot2.png)
 # Somber

-Somber is a light weight Iris minecraft shaderpack that aims to bring back the atmosphere of earlier versions of minecraft with added eerie effects.
+Somber is a light weight Iris minecraft shaderpack that aims to bring back the nostalgic atmosphere of earlier versions of minecraft with added eerie effects.

 **It is recommended to use the built-in *Programmer Art* texture pack to bring back old textures.**